Liga Iberdrola is a good destination for Africans, says Valencia's Zenatha Coleman | Goal.com

 Liga Iberdrola is a good destination for Africans, says Valencia's Zenatha Coleman

-Spain's Liga Iberdrola is a good destination for talented women's footballers in Africa, according to Valencia forward Zanetha Coleman.
+Spain's Liga Iberdrola is a good destination for talented women's footballers in Africa, according to Valencia forward Zenatha Coleman.

 The 25-year-old was a standout in Namibia's maiden African Women's Cup of Nations campaign on home soil in 2014.